Understanding FHIR Cardinality

 1 .. * => There MUST be one and there can be any number (a list)

 Knowing whether or not an element is mandatory and whether it’s stored as a list or a single object is essential when constructing requests and writing code.
-In the Consent record shown there can any number of Identifiers, one and only one Status, and none or one Patient.
+In the Consent resource shown above there can any number of Identifiers, one and only one Status, and none or one Patient.

 And just in case you thought it was that simple, Profiles can and often do alter the cardinality of elements.